Workflows system limits

 10 invocations per second per flow |

-There are different limits for event and inline hook delivery (see following tables).
+Event and inline hook delivery have different rate limits (see following tables).
 However, if you're invoking a flow directly from the API, there's a limit of 10 invocations per second per flow.
-Once that limit is exceeded, a 429 response code occurs. |
+After the limit is exceeded, Okta returns a 429 error code. |

 |